openwisp/netdiff/README.rst

 Not necessarily an error, should be caught and managed in order to support additional formats.

-The data which was retrieved from network/storage can be assecced via the "data" attribute, eg:
+The data which was retrieved from network/storage can be accessed via the "data" attribute, eg:

 .. code-block:: python